telerik/nativescript-cloud/docs/cloud-run-android.md

 * `--hmr` - (Beta) Enables the hot module replacement (HMR) feature.
 HMR depends on `webpack` and adding the `--hmr` flag to the command will automatically enable the `--bundle` option as well. <% if(isConsole) { %> The HMR feature is currently in Beta.
 For more information about the current development state and any known issues, please check the relevant GitHub issue: https://github.com/NativeScript/NativeScript/issues/6398.<% } %>
 * `--env.*` - Specifies additional flags that the bundler may process.
 May be passed multiple times.
 For example: `--env.uglify --env.snapshot`.
 * `--syncAllFiles` - Watches all production dependencies inside node_modules for changes.
 Triggers project rebuild if necessary!
 * `--sharedCloud` - Builds the application in the shared cloud instead of the private one.
-This option is valid only for users who have Private Cloud feature enabled.
+This option is valid only for users who have access to the Private Cloud feature.

 <% if(isHtml) { %>